United States

 The Multiple Choice Examination will consist of between 30 and 40 questions covering multiple aspects of geography.
 A majority of the questions will be in sets of 5 to 10 questions devoted to various geography topics.
 The final 15 questions will be based on visual stimuli, and may include maps, charts, graphs or diagrams.

 Students will have between 25 and 35 minutes to complete this section of the examination based on their division, and there will be a five minute break between this section and the free-response section.
-The Multiple Choice Examination will be scored on the standard IAC scoring system of two points for a correct answer, no points for questions left blank, and negative one point for incorrect answers.
+The Multiple Choice Examination will be scored on the standard IAC National Championships scoring system of two points for a correct answer, no points for questions left blank, and negative one point for incorrect answers.

 • 45 to 55 minutes